zanton123/HaSAPPy/docs/README.md

 For screening viral gene trap vectors are commonly used as mutagens for their large mutational effect and utility for providing a sequence tag for the genomic insertion site.
 Large haploid mutant pools are established by viral transduction following by selection of a phenotype of interest.
 Subsequent identification of viral insertions that become enriched after selection can define gene mutations and pathways that contribute to the phenotype under investigation.
 Readout of many thousands of insertion sites has become possible by deep sequencing of DNA extracted from large cell pools using specialized Next Generation Sequencing (NGS) protocols.

 HaSAPPy performs analysis of NGS datasets form pooled haploid mammalian cell screens and is used to identify insertion locations in the whole genome, map them at the level of genes, and classify insertions according to their effects on gene function.
 Customizable output of all calculated parameters and ranking of candidate genes is performed.
-The implementation conforms to current Python programming guidelines and can be freely adapted and extended according to user needs.
+The implementation conforms to current Python programming guidelines and is open to be adapted and extended according to experimental setup.
+The data processing and analysis is performed by the following modules:

 **Modules:**
- - Trim adaptor and sequence by quality
+ - Read trimming of adaptor and low quality sequences in **Trim.py** (requires Preprocess reads)
- - Align to reference genome
+ - Read alignment to PhiX control and reference genomes in **Align.py** (bowtie2, NextGenMap, or nvBowtie are required)
- - Identify Independent Insertions (I.I.)
+ - Identification of Independent Insertions (I.I.) in **IIDefinition.py**
- - Classify insertions at the genes level
+ - Counting insertions at the genes level in **GenesDefinition.py**
- - Enrichment analysis
+ - Enrichment analysis in **GroupAnalysis.py**
- - Data presentation
+ - Data presentation **Tables.py** and **DesignGeneInsertions.py**

-##REQUISITES
+**Output**
+Output of the program is written in standard .xlsx and .svg file formats and can be customized in a command script.

+##PREREQUISITES

 For the correct functionality of HaSAPPy program the following Python Packages are necessary and requested to download/update using the `pip -install` or `pip install --upgrade` command:
  - numpy